dspeyer/dspeyer.github.io/combat/index.md

 Some actions (such as drawing a weapon from a sheath) cost 1m of movement.
 Others (such as reloading a breach-action firearm) cost a Move Action, which is all your movement.

+### Frame of Reference

+Usually the metagame grid of squares follows the frame of reference of whatever the majority of PCs are standing on (very often: the ground).
+Occasionally (e.g. in a chase seen), the frame of refrence might be the most plot-relevant character or object.

+If there are large objects moving relative to each other (e.g. ships), they move at the lowest initiative.

+If a character is moving under their own power to keep pace with the grid, simply subtract the grid's movement from the character's available movement.
+If the character moves relative to the grid, sideways moves of 1/3 the grid's speed rounded up are free, larger sideways moves and forward moves cost normally, and backwards moves refund movement to the character.

 ## Reactions

 Reactions include attacks of opportunity, parries and dodges.